 The capacity outlook model (described in Section 2.3.1) uses a topology which splits the five regions defined in the NEM into a number of sub-regions.
-Despite this, AEMO maintains a regional representation of losses for the transmission network; that is, inter-regional losses are the determined losses on a notional interconnector between two RRNs13.
+Despite this, AEMO maintains a regional representation of losses for the transmission network; that is, inter-regional losses are the determined losses on a notional interconnector between two RRNs12.
+AEMO may model intra-regional loss equations in some instances to capture change in losses either when generation in developed remote to demand centres or when a sub-region is remotely located to the reference node of that region.